 SUCURI says 55% of an infected website had out-of-date WordPress.

-Having an old version of WordPress, plugin, theme may be vulnerable, and as a best practice, you much keep an eye on the vulnerable plugins and patch on priority.
+Having an old version of WordPress, plugin, a theme may be vulnerable, and as a best practice, you much keep an eye on the vulnerable plugins and patch on priority.

 You may subscribe to WP Scan Vulnerability Database for an email alert, so you know if used plugin/WordPress/theme are vulnerable.